Distinguished Alumna Award

 From 2011-2012, Mungia was the co-chair for the Campaign for Equal Justice.
 Last year Mungia was a Delegate for the House of Delegates for the American Bar Association and Executive Committee member for the National Caucus of State Bar Associations.

 In addition to his many other awards, Mungia was this year honored as Top 100 Litigation Lawyers in Washington State, which is selected by the American Society of Legal Advocates; and in Best Lawyers in America selected by peer review process as Best Lawyer in the fields of appellate practice, commercial litigation, and personal injury litigation.

 Mungia is also involved in his local community.
 He is a past commissioner of the Tacoma Human Rights Commission.
 He has served on the Grand Cinema Board of Directors and is currently serving as a member on both the Gates Advisory Board for the Gates Public Service Law Scholarship Program at University of Washington School of Law, and the Mayor's Education Task Force in Tacoma.

 Mungia has been with the firm of Gordon, Thomas, Honeywell, Malanca, Peterson & Daheim since 1986, where he is now a partner.

 Special Recognition Award

-As a friend of PLU who has uniquely served the university, Bob Robertson receives the Special Recognition Award.
+For uniquely serving the university, Colleen Hacker receives the Special Recognition Award.